FKamper/sGaBP/README.md

 # sGaBP
-Code for running sGaBP simulations sGaBP employs a regularization scheme to force convergence of GaBP.
+Code for running sGaBP simulations. sGaBP employs a regularization scheme to force convergence of GaBP.